wordsmythe/employer-test/README.md

 ### Other teams

 * How does this role relate to other teams?
+* What other departments does this team work with?
 * Do people regularly interact across departments?

 ### Defining Success and Failure